ibexa/documentation-developer/docs/templating/queries_and_controllers/content_queries.md

 ## Query types

 The Query controller offers a set of [built-in Query types](built-in_query_types.md).
-You can use them in the content view configuration, or in the [Content query Field](#content-query-field).
+You can use them in the content view configuration, or in the [content query field](#content-query-field).

 You can also write [custom Query types](create_custom_query_type.md) for the cases that aren't covered by the built-in ones.